The best time to visit Portugal for surfing, weather, deals, and events

 Portugal’s seasons and weather

-First of all, you should know that Portugal has a Mediterranean climate.
+First of all, it is essential to note that Portugal has a Mediterranean climate.
 But what does this mean?

 Well, the Mediterranean climate has well-defined seasons.
 In general, summer is very hot and dry, with temperatures reaching 105°F in some cities, and winter is cold and rainy.
 Thus, the climate in Portugal is much milder than in other regions of Europe, with temperatures ranging between 47°F and 83°F most of the year.